jgwehr/homelab-docker/services/recipes/README.md

 ## Dependencies

 - These services can run locally.
 Various Networks and dependencies can be removed if you only want local access.
+- I've been able to get the images for recipes to work, but only through Reverse Proxy (or local, but not both)
-- Public access via Reverse Proxy requires the `public` Service and Network
+- Public access via Reverse Proxy requires the `public` Service and Networks

 ## Environment and Configuration